FX Quant > About Forex Fraud

 Be wary of sending or transferring cash on the Internet, by mail or otherwise

-Be aware that if you transfer funds to firms and NOT a counter party such as a bank or regulated institution (Futures Commission Merhant - FCM) in YOUR NAME it may be very difficult or impossible to recover your funds.
-Never send a check or a bank wire directly or indirectly to FX Quant, or to any Introducing Broker (IB), Referring Party (RP) or to any “representative”.
-If an IB or other “representative” requests that you send them trading funds in their personal or corporate name, please notify FX Quant immediately.
+Be aware that if you transfer funds to firms and NOT a counter party such as a bank or regulated institution (Futures Commission Merchant - FCM) in YOUR NAME it may be very difficult or impossible to recover your funds.
+Never send a check or a bank wire directly or indirectly to Lyncestis LLP, or to any Introducing Broker (IB), Referring Party (RP) or to any “representative”.
+If an IB or other “representative” requests that you send them trading funds in their personal or corporate name, please notify Lyncestis LLP immediately.

 Stay away from opportunities that sound too good to be true